sibyllinesoft/rave/COMPLETE-BUILD.md

 # RAVE Complete Production Build

+> **Heads-up:** This document is now largely covered by the Divio how-to at `docs/how-to/provision-complete-vm.md`.
+Keep using this file for historical architecture details until the migration is finished.

 This document describes the **complete, consolidated NixOS VM configuration** that includes ALL services properly configured and working from the start.

 ## 🚀 Quick Start